tilschuenemann/ledger-cli/README.md

 ledgercli update
 ```

+These files get written to your output_folder:

+- ledger.csv
+- mappingtable.csv
+- metadata.csv
+- history.csv
+- transactions_coalesced.csv
+- transactions_distributed.csv

 # Features

 ### Mapping Table

-You're given the ability to provide three different labels, a clean recipient name
+You're able to provide three different labels, a clean recipient name
-and an occurence for each recipient in your ledger:
+and an occurence for each unique recipient in _mappingtable.csv_:

 | recipient       | recipient_clean | label1    | label2 | label3 | occurence |
 | --------------- | --------------- | --------- | ------ | ------ | --------- |
 | grocerystore+++ | Grocery Store   | Groceries |        |        | 0         |

-mappingtable.csv is read and mapped onto the ledger everytime you use the ledger-cli.
+_mappingtable.csv_ is read and mapped onto the ledger everytime you use ledgercli.

 ### Custom Values and Coalescing